OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 For that we need a more sophisticated setup, since we need to add the Cross Origin Embedder Policy and Cross Origin Opener Policy headers to make the parent app cross origin isolated.
 For that we can use a express server.
-(Note: you can use any other method to add the headers, this is just one of the ways)
+(Note: you can use any other method to add the headers, this is just one of the methods)

 Download files from [here](https://ohif-assets.s3.us-east-2.amazonaws.com/iframe-express/Archive.zip)